 You don’t have to pick just one account for retirement.
 Using both a Roth 403(b) and a Roth IRA can give you more ways to save and grow your money tax-free.

-By contributing to both accounts, you can diversify your income sources in retirement by combining the structured savings of a Roth 403(b) with the flexibility and broad investment options of a Roth IRA.
+By contributing to both accounts, you can diversify your retirement portfolio by combining the structured savings of a Roth 403(b) with the flexibility and broad investment options of a Roth IRA.

 Bottom Line

-Investors looking for tax-free income in retirement may be able to contribute to a Roth IRA or Roth 403(b) account.
+Investors seeking tax-free income in retirement may be able to contribute to a Roth IRA or Roth 403(b) account.
 Contributions are made with after-tax money today, but all withdrawals are tax-free in retirement.
-Roth 403(b) and Roth IRAs each have benefits that suit different types of investors.
-To find the right retirement account for your later years, carefully weigh your current financial needs, as well as those in retirement, to determine which account works best for you.
+Roth 403(b) and Roth IRAs each offer benefits suited to different types of investors.
+To find the best retirement account for your later years, carefully weigh your current financial needs, as well as those in retirement, to determine which account works best for you.

 Retirement Planning Tips